byte-physics/igortest/docu/sphinx/source/introduction.rst

 profound investigation of the involved interfaces.
 The more complex the scenarios a program can handle, the more time is involved in its production.
-Therefore it is crucial to define the program's interface to indicate what it is capable of and what not to prevent it getting used in the wrong context.
+Therefore it is crucial to define the program's interface to indicate what it is capable of, and what not, to prevent it getting used in the wrong context.

-One standard in quality control is the four-eyes-check by two persons of similar competence.
+One standard in quality control is the four-eyes-check by two persons.
 Writing professional code in a lean and agile, continuous delivery software environment, usually involves this additional peer review step.
 The review step is an attempt to separate code production, and testing to separate persons as the perception of the tester adds valuable input to the code leading to quicker deployment of quality software.

 A review typically involves testing the functionality of the code output for different inputs.
 These tests are equally performed during code production and